How to Buy Property in Mexico: Step-by-Step Guide 2026

 | Penalty clauses | Breach allocation |

-Attorney drafts — not agent alone on first foreign purchase.
+Attorney drafts, not agent alone on first foreign purchase.

-Common delays and how to prevent them
+What should buyers verify on common delays and how to prevent them?

 Common transaction delays stem from slow fideicomiso bank KYC processes, missing seller tax documentation, absent HOA estoppel letters, disputed avalúo ISAI calculations, and registry backlogs.
 Prevention requires early application starts at contract signing, explicit delivery deadlines in contracts, contingency language for document requirements, early appraisal orders during DD, and weekly attorney follow-up protocols.